 Singapore School

-Today we had a parent-teacher meeting at the kids’ school, and we exchanged thoughts about what we observed.
-Overall, the experience was better than what we’ve seen in the U.S., definitely more rigorous, though lacking in innovation.
+Today we had a parent teacher meeting at the kids’ school, and we exchanged thoughts about what we observed.
+Overall, the experience was better than in the U.S., more rigorous, with room for more innovation.

-The kids were very obedient and shy, which isn’t negative.
-It’s preferable to insolent, disruptive behavior we often saw in the U.S. schools.
+The kids were obedient and a bit shy, which reflects a respectful culture.
+It was preferable to the insolent, disruptive behavior we often saw in the U.S. schools.
 The classrooms here are quieter and more conducive to concentration, setting fertile ground for steady academic progress.
-There wasn’t any disruptive pecking order based on fashion or aggression, unlike American classrooms.
+There was no disruptive pecking order based on fashion or aggression, unlike American classrooms.

 One positive thing we both noticed was the upcoming school camp, which involves two nights and three days of outdoor activities.
 We appreciated that, recalling our own positive experiences with overnight trips at a young age.
 We discussed why U.S. public schools rarely organize similar events.
-It’s probably less about liability and more about logistics and cost.
+It is probably less about liability and more about logistics and cost.
 In the U.S., private camps manage insurance and logistics by charging parents directly.
-Here, teachers are certified for activities like rock climbing and canoeing, and there’s careful overnight supervision.
+Here, teachers are certified for activities like rock climbing and canoeing, and there is careful overnight supervision.

 As we talked, I sipped a turmeric latte, intentionally ordering the most pretentious item on the menu.
 Surprisingly, it tasted good, buttery and frothy without any coffee, delivering a healthy dose of antioxidants.